 Because Ireland is small country (about the size of West Virginia) visitors often cram too much into one visit trying to navigate the entire country.
 If your trip is one – two weeks long, try to see more sites in less miles of travel.
 Your experience will be richer as you will be less tired and will have more time to hook into the Irish culture.
 Don’t rush.

 ~Mindie Burgoyne: Ten Tips for Travel to Ireland

 Read Mindie Burgoyne’s message on why the Thin Places Tours are different from other tours to Ireland.

 THIN PLACES MYSTICAL TOURS FOR 2016

-In 2015 we will run two tours – one in May (South Western region) and one in September (the Western region).
+In 2016 we will run two tours – one in May (Western Edges) and one in September (Discover the North).
 Traveling off the peak season of summer keeps the prices lower and avoids crowds.
 Consider joining us this year for ….

 In this Thin Places tour of Ireland you will travel down the western coast of Ireland from County Donegal to County Kerry.
 This 11-day tour will bring you into some of the most stunning and dramatic landscapes in Europe.
 Sites include Slieve League, Glen Colmcille, Creevykeel Cairn, Moyne Abbey, Downpatrick Head, Croagh Patrick, Connemara, The Burren and Dingle.
 You’ll also have time to experience the vibrant culture of Westport, Galway, Clifden, Sligo and Dingle. $2399 + Air